 What Is Vegan Leather Made Of?

 There is a lot of confusion in the market regarding vegan leather alternatives.
-There are many myths and misconceptions surrounding vegan leather.
 For example, people often think that all vegan leathers look plastic or PVC-like, but this is not true.

-Yes, vegan leather can be made from PU (polyutherene) and PVC.
+Yes, vegan leather can be made from PU (polyutherene) and PVC plastic polymers.
 But it is also made from bio-based and organic materials like cork, fruit waste, mushrooms, coconuts, and more.

 Polyutherene or PU